CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/Monitor-Switch-Hardware-and-Software.md

   - What switches do I have in the network?
   - What hardware and software are installed on my switches?
+  - How many transmit and receive packets have been dropped?
   - Are all switches licensed correctly?
   - Do all switches have NetQ agents running?